nicolobo/nicolobo.github.io/cv.md

 ## CV

-You may find the full version of my CV here.
+You may find the full version of my CV <a href="https://nicolobo.github.io/pdfs/CV%20Nico.pdf">here</a>.

 <object class="pdf"
             data=